Frequently Asked Questions

 Here is the full list of redirects you need to configure (assuming your base domain is your-server.com):

-If you are unable or unwilling to configure these /.well-known/matrix/* redirects on your base domain, we can set up your server exclusively on matrix.your-server.com.
+Alternatively: if you are unable or unwilling to configure these /.well-known/matrix/* redirects on your base domain, we can set up your server exclusively on matrix.your-server.com.
 In this case, usernames will be longer, such as @someone:matrix.your-server.com.
-Please indicate your preference during the order discussion.
+Please, indicate your preference during the order discussion!

 What are the base Matrix components installed on the server?